To visit this site, enter Armstrong Park at 801 N Rampart Street and once inside turn left.

-Business leaders intended the auditorium to attract conventions and restore New Orleans’ cultural cachet following the loss of its beloved French Opera House to a fire in 1919.
-Their proposal, endorsed by the mayor, was to build the venue on Congo Square, where enslaved Africans and their descendants had introduced profoundly influential traditions of music and dance to the city.
+Business leaders intended the auditorium to attract conventions and restore New Orleans’ cultural prestige following the loss of its beloved French Opera House to a fire in 1919.
+Their proposal, endorsed by the mayor, was to build the venue directly on Congo Square, where enslaved Africans and their descendants had introduced profoundly influential traditions of music and dance to the city.
 Opposition thwarted the plan, but not because hallowed ground was at stake: in the 1920s the square contained a park and swimming pool, and the Playground Community Service Commission objected on behalf of the (exclusively white) children who played there.

 The auditorium wound up on an adjacent block, where it hosted concerts of every description over the next 75 years.
-Homegrown heroes including Louis Armstrong, Mahalia Jackson, and Fats Domino performed here, as did Elvis Presley, Led Zeppelin, Run DMC, and just about every other marquis name in popular music.
+Homegrown heroes including Louis Armstrong, Mahalia Jackson, and Fats Domino performed here, as did Elvis Presley, Led Zeppelin, Run DMC, and just about every other marquee name in popular music.
 A few dates stand out in local lore: On October 19th, 1952, Hank Williams staged his wedding here at 3pm and again at 7pm, just months before his untimely death.
-On December 30, 1962 New Orleans’ own R&B star Ernie K-Doe “battled” James Brown, and, at least in K-Doe’s estimation, beat the Hardest Working Man in Show Business with mid-song suit changes and acrobatics with the microphone stand.
+On December 30, 1962 New Orleans’ own R&B star Ernie K-Doe “battled” James Brown, and, at least in K-Doe’s estimation, bested the Hardest Working Man in Show Business with mid-song suit changes and acrobatics with the microphone stand.

 The first major jazz festival at the Municipal Auditorium came together in 1968, featuring modern as well as traditional players.
 Another followed in 1969, paving the way for the New Orleans Jazz and Heritage Festival, which kicked off here in 1970.
 Even after Jazz Fest moved to the Fair Grounds in 1972, nighttime concerts associated with it continued at the auditorium.